RyanTDL/tp/docs/team/seandooa.md

 - Helped with maintaining the issue tracker.

 ### Review/mentoring contributions
-- Authored several PR reviews
+- Authored several PR reviews.
-- Helped some team members with learning how to use shadowJar
+- Helped some team members with learning how to use shadowJar.
 - Reply as soon as possible whenever team members are asking for assistance in the group chat, providing helpful advice or solving the problem alongside them.

 ## Contributions beyond the project team